Ademola-coding/Recipe_app/README.md

 #  Recipe app <a name="about-project"></a>

 **"Recipe app"** keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.
+It will allow you to keep track of what you have, create recipes, and generate a shopping list based on what you have.

 ## 🛠 Built With <a name="built-with"></a>